silogen/docs/README.md

-# SiloGen AMD Enterprise AI platform documentation
+# AMD Enterprise AI Suite documentation

 The documentation for this project is built using MkDocs with the Material theme.
 The documentation utilizes Github actions which import Markdown files from multiple sources into this consolidated documentation repository.